DayZedAndConfused762/Y.A.A.C/doc/software.md

   - [MatrixHasYou](https://github.com/narkhy/MatrixHasYou?tab=readme-ov-file): A script that simulates with the exact right times on the terminal the four messages recieved by Thomas Anderson ("Neo") at the beggining of the popular film "The Matrix".
 * [crontab guru](https://crontab.guru/): The quick and simple editor for cron schedule expressions by Cronitor.
 * [Putty](https://www.putty.org/): PuTTY is an SSH and telnet client.
+* [tmux](https://github.com/tmux/tmux/wiki): tmux is a terminal multiplexer.
+It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
+  - [Tmux Configuration](https://github.com/samoshkin/tmux-config): Tmux configuration, that supercharges your tmux and builds cozy and cool terminal environment.
+  - [Tmuxinator](https://github.com/tmuxinator/tmuxinator): Create and manage tmux sessions easily.
+  -
 <!-- ++++++++++++++++++++ Utilities End ++++++++++++++++++++ -->

 <!-- ++++++++++++++++++++ Weather Start ++++++++++++++++++++ -->